| Some of these photos

 octopods have suckers that emit light, perhaps for communication and/or

 luring prey. --Cephalopods in the deep --mainly squids and octopods--are often mysterious.
-Cirrate octopods and vampire squids have paddle-like fins and webbed legs for swimming.
-The giant squid has been found dead many times (washed ashore), but none have been seen alive.
-For information on and pictures of the Giant Squid, the bizarre Vampire Squid, see links below this table. -- Videos of mesopelagic squid in action can be found at R.E.
-Young's Page |
+Cirrate/dumbo octopods and vampire squids have paddle-like fins and webbed legs for swimming.
+The giant squid and even bigger colossal squid have been found dead many times (washed ashore), but only recently have ones been seen alive.
+For information on and pictures of the Giant Squid, the bizarre Vampire Squid, see my pictures and links below. |

 **CLICK PICTURE FOR LARGE VERSION**

-Octopods (a)
+Octopod (a)

 Benthoctopus canthylus (2000-2800m) |

-Octopod (ob)
+Octopod (b)

 Benthoctopus yaquinae (1000-3000m) |